bigcommerce/dev-docs/README.md

-**Coming Soon**
 # BigCommerce Public Developer Documentation

+This repo is the source of truth for the public, open source BigCommerce DevDocs and API reference at [developer.bigcommerce.com](https://developer.bigcommerce.com).
+It consists of **Markdown React (.mdx)**, **OpenAPI Specification (.yml)**, and **JSON Schema (.json and .yml)** files.

+The BigCommerce DX team maintains these open source docs; we welcome your [issues](https://github.com/bigcommerce/docs/issues), [discussions](https://github.com/bigcommerce/docs/discussions), and [pull requests](https://github.com/bigcommerce/docs/pulls)!

+## Contributing

+If you're interested in contributing, see our [Contribution Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).

+## History

-On December 27th, 2023, the following public documentation repositories will be deprecated, and all documentation will move into this repository.
-These repositories will then become read-only:
+On December 27, 2023, the following public documentation repositories were deprecated, and all documentation moved into this repository.
+We retained the `git` history of each document using the `--allow-unrelated-histories` flag.
+The following repositories are now read-only:

 * `https://github.com/bigcommerce/api-specs`
 * `https://github.com/bigcommerce/dev-docs`
 * `https://github.com/bigcommerce/theme-context-object-schemas`

+### API specifications

-If you maintain API clients, this repository will be your source for the most up-to-date API specifications.
+If you maintain API clients, this repository is your source for the most up-to-date public API specifications.

-The BigCommerce DX team is excited to create a new consolidated GitHub home for our documentation.
-We look forward to offering a more streamlined developer experience, starting December 27th!

-# BigCommerce API Specifications

-This repo contains the OpenAPI Specifications (OAS) and JSON schema that form the human-readable [BigCommerce REST API Reference](https://developer.bigcommerce.com/docs/api).
+Please keep your fork up to date to ensure you're working with the newest source files.

+Significant dates include the following:

-As of August 22, 2022, all API specification files are in OAS 3+ format.
-We also made significant changes to this repo in March 2023.
-Please update your fork to ensure you're working with the newest source files.
+* As of August 22, 2022, all API specification files are in OAS 3+ format.

-## Contributing

-If you're interested in contributing, see [CONTRIBUTING.md](CONTRIBUTING.md).
+* In March 2023, we made significant changes to support a new OAS parser at [developer.bigcommerce.com](https://developer.bigcommerce.com).
+* In May 2023, we subdivided both the Catalog and Payments API specifications into multiple files.
+* On December 27, 2023, all public docs moved into the [bigcommerce/docs](https://github.com/bigcommerce/docs) repo.

 ## Directory structure